ashdtu/ORB-SLAM-RL/README.md

-Modified version of ORB-SLAM:including a PointCloud Publisher, Tracked Feature & SLAM failure
+Modified version of ORB-SLAM:
+including a sensor_msgs/PointCloud2 Publisher,
+No. of Tracked Features in frame
+SLAM failure as a boolean variable